 (1) Review and recommend approval or disapproval of all applications submitted to the Board for acupuncture licensing and for renewal thereof.
 (2) Recommend to the Board standards of professional responsibility and practice for licensed acupuncturists.
 (3) Recommend to the Board standards of didactic and clinical education and training for acupuncture licensing.
 (4) Recommend to the Board standards for clinical supervisors and trainees.
-(5) Recommend to the Board licensing examinations, and temporary licenses as considered appropriate.
-Stat.
+(5) Recommend to the Board licensing examinations, and temporary licenses as considered appropriate. Štat.
 Auth.: ORS 677.265 & 677.757 - 677.770 Stats.
 Implemented: ORS 677.265 Hist.: ME 4-1995, f. & cert. ef.
 5-3-95; BME 14-2001, f. & cert. ef.
-10-30-01 DIVISION 80 PODIATRISTS 847-080-0001 Definitions (1) "Ankle" means the tibial plafond and its posterolateral border or posterior malleolus, the medial melleolus, the distal fibula or lateral malleolus, and the talus.
-(2) "Board" means the Board of Medical Examiners of the State of Oregon.
-(3) "Council" means the Advisory Council on Podiatry to the Board.
-(4) "Podiatric physician and surgeon" means a podiatric physician and surgeon whose practice is limited to treating ailments of the human foot, ankle, and tendons directly attached to and governing the function of the foot and ankle.
+10-30-01 DIVISION 80 PODIATRISTS 847-080-0001 Definitions (1) "Ankle" means the tibial plafond and its posterolateral border or posterior malleolus, the medial malleolus, the distal fibula or lateral malleolus, and the talus.
+(2) "Board" means the Oregon Medical Board of the State of Oregon.
+(3) "Podiatric physician and surgeon" means a podiatric physician and surgeon whose practice is limited to treating ailments of the human foot, ankle, and tendons directly attached to and governing the function of the foot and ankle.
 Stat.
 Auth.: ORS 677.265 Stats.
 Implemented: ORS 677.805 Hist.: ME 6-1986, f. & ef.
 4-23-86; BME 11-2000, f. & cert. ef.
-7-27-00 847-080-0002 Application for Licensure (1) When applying for licensure the applicant shall submit to the Board the completed application, fees (as per OAR 847-005-0005), documents and letters at least 60 days prior to a regular meeting of the Council.
+7-27-00; BME 8-2007, f. & cert. ef.
+1-24-07; BME 22-2007, f. & cert. ef.
+10-24-07 847-080-0002 Application for Licensure (1) When applying for licensure the applicant shall submit to the Board the completed application, fees (as per OAR 847-005-0005), documents and letters.
 (2) A person applying for licensure under these rules who has not completed the licensure process within a 12 month consecutive period shall file a new application, documents, letters and pay a full filing fee as if filing for the first time.
-If the personal interview is cancelled and rescheduled within the 12 consecutive months, an update of the application will be required.
+If the personal interview is canceled and rescheduled within the 12 consecutive months, an update of the application will be required.
 Stat.
-Auth.: ORS 58, 183 & 677 Stats.
-Implemented: ORS 677.815 Hist.: ME 6-1986, f. & ef.
+Auth.: ORS 677.265 Stats.
+Implemented: ORS 677.100 Hist.: ME 6-1986, f. & ef.
 4-23-86; ME 3-1990, f. & cert. ef.
-1-29-90 847-080-0010 Requirements for Licensure (1) The applicant for licensure shall be required to:
+1-29-90; BME 8-2007, f. & cert. ef.
+1-24-07 847-080-0010 Requirements for Licensure (1) The applicant for licensure shall be required to:

 (a) Have graduated from a school or college of podiatric medicine accredited by the Council on Podiatric Medical Education of the American Podiatric Medical Association. (b) Successfully pass the National Board of Podiatric Medical Examiners (NBPME) examination Part I and Part II.
+Effective April 25, 2008, the applicant for licensure who graduated from a school or college of podiatric medicine on or after January 1, 2001 must also pass the NBPME examination Part III, unless the applicant is licensed as a podiatric physician in another state, or certified by the American Board of Podiatric Orthopedics and Primary Podiatric Medicine or the American Board of Podiatric Surgery. (c) Fulfill one of the following:

-Effective July 15, 2004, the applicant for licensure who took the NBPME examination on or after January 1, 1987 must also pass the NBPME examination Part III. (c) Have satisfactorily completed one year of post-graduate training served in a hospital that is approved by the Council on Podiatric Medical Education of the American Podiatric Medical Association, or (d) Have received a certificate of completion for one year of post-graduate training in a hospital residency program that was not approved by the Council on Podiatric Medical Education of the American Podiatric Medical Association; and (e) Have been certified by the American Board of Podiatric Orthopedics and Primary Podiatric Medicine, the American Board of Podiatric Surgery, or the American Board of Podiatric Public Health. (f) Have satisfactorily met the requirements of ORS 677.825.
+(A) Satisfactory completion of one year of post-graduate training served in a hospital that is approved by the Council on Podiatric Medical Education of the American Podiatric Medical Association, or (B) Satisfactory completion of one year of post-graduate training in a hospital residency program that was not approved by the Council on Podiatric Medical Education of the American Podiatric Medical Association; and current certification by the American Board of Podiatric Orthopedics and Primary Podiatric Medicine or the American Board of Podiatric Surgery. (d) Have satisfactorily met the requirements of ORS 677.825.